Warwick Township, Chester County, Pennsylvania

 Warwick Township is a township in Chester County, Pennsylvania, United States.
 The population was 2,507 at the 2010 census.

 History

-The township's history includes several notable names William Penn, Benjamin Franklin, and George Washington.
+The township's history includes several notable names such as William Penn, Benjamin Franklin, and George Washington.
 Warwick Township was also instrumental in the Revolutionary War.
 Some of the iron furnaces such as Van Leer Furnace produced cannons and shot for the war against the British.
 Today the land still remains undisturbed and the history is preserved.

 The Hockley Mill Farm, Hopewell Furnace National Historic Site, John Knauer House and Mill, Lahr Farm, North Warwick Historic and Archeological District, Reading Furnace Historic District, Philip Rogers House, St. Mary's Episcopal Church, St. Peters Village Historic District, Warrenpoint, Warwick Mills, and Jacob Winings House and Clover Mill are listed on the National Register of Historic Places.